dr-yst/org-x/dev-docs/activeContext.md

 - Deferring complex features reduces initial implementation risk
 - The robust backend data model we've established can support both the MVP and future enhancements
 - Starting with focused task list functionality provides a solid foundation for expansion
+- Svelte 5's runes system offers better state management but requires adjustments to testing strategies
+- Date formatting and filtering logic can be implemented efficiently in the frontend
+- Tailwind CSS configuration needs careful management with custom theme variables

 ### Difficulties and Solutions
 - Challenge: Determining the appropriate MVP scope